GerritLuimstra/self-driving-car-course/Finding Lane Lines/writeup.md

 Looking good!
 We managed to filter out most of the background noise.

 Finally, we are now ready to detect actual lines.
 We can simply use the Hough Transform for this.
 Specifically, the probabilistic version.
-After a lot of fiddling with the parameters, I found that the following parameters worked best:
+After a lot of parameter tweaking, I found that the following parameters worked best:
 - Rho = 1
 - Theta = PI / 180
 - Threshold = 20